 Note: Like most FR gear, this balaclava will lose its flame resistance over time as it is laundered again and again, so make sure to replace it periodically.

-Other varieties of cold weather gear like this balaclava are on the market, too (like this one from Carhartt), so find options that work best for your employees.
+Other varieties of cold weather gear like this balaclava are on the market, too, so find options that work best for your employees.

 Consider All Hazards During PPE Selection